exercism/v3/languages/haskell/docs/implementing-a-concept-exercise.md

 - `<SLUG>`: the name of the exercise in kebab-case (e.g. `anonymous-methods`).
 - `<NAME>`: the name of the exercise in PascalCase (e.g. `AnonymousMethods`).

 Before implementing the exercise, please make sure you have a good understanding of what the exercise should be teaching (and what not).
 This information can be found in the exercise's GitHub issue.
+Concept exercises should be modelled after the CIS 194 Haskell course at Penn University, either the [Spring 2013][spring-2013] or [Fall 2016][fall-2016] version.

 To implement a concept exercise,  the following files need to be created: